 - change the language

 And this still isn’t the best part of the plugin.

 It’s the fastest Google Maps plugin for WordPress

 When a plugin features so many options, you’d expect it to be bloated and utterly slow.
-It’s not rare to see a plugin choke your site, but that’s not the case with GMW.
+It’s not rare to see a plugin choke your site, which is where WP Reset comes very handy, but that’s not the case with GMW.
 This is definitely the fastest plugin that will display Google Maps on your site.
 Let us show you why.

 While other plugins will immediately show the interactive map that can eat up your network resources by loading up to 70-ish requests, Google Maps Widget has one amazing option.
 It can create a thumbnail map (image) of your interactive map!
 What does that mean?

 Instead of immediately loading everything that’s available on the map, Google Maps Widget loads a single image that’s just a few Kilobytes big!
 Having one image means having just one request.
 We don’t have to talk about the difference between loading 50kb opposed to loading 2mb, right?

 After clicking on the thumbnail image, users who are interested in seeing the map will get it in lightbox.